Webcam at Glendale Shoals

 build their Ironworks,

-the Cherokees struck back at the settlers.
-Entire white
+War, the Cherokees struck back at the settlers.

-This allowed the settlers to group together and find
+settlers to group together and find refuge from the

 warring Cherokees.
 Some families had to stay there for

-During this time, groups of South Carolina militia men
+several weeks.
+During this time, groups of South

-fighting the Cherokees and burning their villages and
+to and from fighting the Cherokees and burning their

 A little later, men shot and killed each other during